 o She will not get drunk or take drugs and she will put you before everything except her children.

 • If you can laugh and joke together

 o Slap stick is best.
 Romping around, tickling, pulling faces and laughing.
 The simpler and sillier the activity the closer she will feel.
-Avoid vulgarity, it may be tolerated but it will not lead to love.
+Avoid vulgarity, it may be tolerated but it will not lead

 • If you can be playful together without having sex.

 o Tease her and don’t be too serious, keep a light heart.
 Play children’s games.
 Buy sweets and small inexpensive novelties and hide them for her to find.

 • To your Thai TGF love and sex are not necessarily synonymous.